 A cruise propeller will turn 150 to 250 static RPM less than a standard pitch propeller.
-While cruise pitches will provide 4-6 mph higher airspeeds at low-altitude cruise power RPM's, maximum level flight speeds are no better than climb or standard pitches, and the take-off and climb performance will noticeably suffer.
-Additionally, at higher altitude the cruise-power RPM increases to max engine RPM anyway, so the standard pitch configuration then becomes a better cruise pitch configuration for altitudes above about 8,000'.
+While cruise pitches will provide 4-6 mph higher airspeeds at low-altitude cruise power rpm's, maximum level flight speeds are no better than climb or standard pitches, and the take-off and climb performance will noticeably suffer.
+Additionally, at higher altitude the cruise-power rpm increases to max engine rpm for normally aspirated engines, so the standard pitch configuration then becomes a better cruise pitch configuration for altitudes above about 8,000'.